jonasjancarik/iadoslauncher/README.md

 Anyway, here is a list of known issues which should be fixed as a matter of priority:

-- Installing and running games is untested on macOS
-- `-fullscreen` flag doesn't seem to work properly on Linux (Linux Mint 20.2) - game is not scaled; untested on macOS
+- `-fullscreen` flag doesn't seem to work properly on Linux (Linux Mint 20.2) and MacOS (Sonoma) - game is not scaled
 - Search is not implemented